 Which tax deductions are going down or changing?

-Another tax deduction 2021 saw broaden came in the form of higher contribution limits to health savings accounts.
+Another tax deduction changing in 2022 are the contribution limits to health savings accounts.
 These accounts act as a tax-deferred way to help cover the healthcare costs paid as part of carrying coverage under a high deductible health insurance plan.
 You can deduct money you place into an HSA, within certain limits.

 Have any tax deductions remained the same but adjusted their qualifications?